What is Software Center?

 What Should I Expect to See?

-When Software Center has new software available, a standard notification will appear in the system tray at the lower-right of the screen.
+When Software Center has new software available, a standard notification may appear in the system tray at the lower-right of the screen.

-Occasionally, not often, WSU will have to push updates that are time sensitive, security related, or address other known problems.
-In that case, the message may appear a bit differently and may be a bit harder to ignore.
+Occasionally, not often, WSU will have to use Software Center to push updates that are time-sensitive, security-related, or that address other known problems.
+When or if these situations occur, the message notification will be more persistent.

 How is Software Center Used?

-Software Center delivers important updates to WSU computers.
+Software Center offers self-service software installs, and can deliver important updates directly to your WSU computer.
 All students, staff, and faculty members can use this tool by searching for Software Center in their Windows 10 start menu (lower-left hand corner) or by interacting with the Software Center icon in the system tray (lower-right hand corner).

 Windows 10 Major Version Upgrades